Church Planting 1.0

 This grant is available to faith communities affiliated with the United Church of Christ.
 If the applicant is not a Member in Discernment or UCC minister in good standing, a UCC accountability structure must be described and agreed upon through the local conference or committee on ministry.

-The first thing applicants should do is determine who will serve as a reference for this application.
+The first thing applicants should do is determine who will serve as references for this application.
 References MUST be in before you can "submit" the application.
+See the application linked above for details.

-Each community and/or applicant is eligible for up to $100,000 grand lifetime, from this program.
+Each community and/or applicant is eligible for up to $100,000 grant lifetime, from this program.

 "We were fortunate to get some truly invested facilitators and we were all very impressed with the training weekend.
 The trainers were great, the pace was lively, the material dealt with real issues, and the process was well thought out.
 The added incentive was the promise of an assessment of our church done by outsiders,"